top of page

 University of Illinois at Urbana-Champaign

 My research is at the intersection of development and agriculture.
 I focus on small farmers in low income countries and on the relationships between agriculture, natural resources, markets, and household outcomes.
 I have a special interest in household poverty dynamics and food security at multiple spatial scales.

-I use household panel data, randomized control trials, lab-based measures of soil and fertilizer quality, and experimental methods.
+I use household and firm panel data, randomized controlled trials, lab-based measures of soil and fertilizer quality, and experimental methods.
 Current projects are mostly in East and Southern Africa but I have also worked in Mexico, Nicaragua, and China.

-In addition to my position at UIUC ACE, I am an Associate at the Harris School of Public Policy, University of Chicago.
-I am also External Faculty at Northwestern University's Institute on Complex Systems (NICO) and I am a non-resident Fellow at the Chicago Council on Global Affairs.
+In addition to my position at UIUC, I am an Associate at the Harris School of Public Policy, University of Chicago.
+I am External Faculty at Northwestern University's Institute on Complex Systems (NICO), a J-PAL Affiliate, and a Non-Resident Fellow at the Chicago Council on Global Affairs.

 bottom of page